-- Prerequisites: There are no prerequisite courses for AP Comparative Government and Politics.
-Students should be able to read a college level textbook and write grammatically correct, complete sentences. - Content: AP Comparative Government and Politics introduces students to the rich diversity of political life outside the United States.
+There are no prerequisite courses for AP Comparative Government and Politics.
+Students should be able to read a college level textbook and write grammatically correct, complete sentences.

+This semester-long course introduces students to the rich diversity of political life outside the United States.
 The course uses a comparative approach to examine the political structures; policies; and the political, economic, and social challenges among six selected countries: Great Britain, Mexico, Russia, Iran, China, and Nigeria.
 Additionally, students examine how different governments solve similar problems by comparing the effectiveness of approaches to many global issues.